bluesillybeard/Pinc/include/graphics.md

 - GLSL shaders
     - maximum supported version depends on graphics API
 - There is a single global Renderer.
 This is not like SDL where you can have multiple renderers - one program, one renderer.
-    - As noted before, the renderer itself holds very little state - so making multiple of them has no use anyway
+    - As noted before, the renderer itself holds very little state - so making multiple of them would have no use anyway

 ## Outline